VictorWissink/victorwissink.github.io/_features/01-about.md

 ---
 id: about
 name: About
-heading: Hi there, I'm
+heading: Hello!
+I'm
 highlight: Victor
 image: "/assets/images/victor.jpg"
 ---

-A software engineer and digital designer.

-Based in Berlin, I am currently working as a QA Engineer for Wire.

-Apart from that, I have experience playing in semi-professional bands and like to go on long runs.
+A seasoned Software Engineer with a flair for digital design, currently leading the Quality Assurance (QA) Team at Wire, an innovative encrypted messaging company based in Berlin.
+Outside the tech realm, I enjoy creating music with semi-professional bands and recharging my batteries with long-distance running.